Phi Sigma Kappa: Grand Chapter

-The Grand Chapter of Phi Sigma Kappa was organized in 1878, five years after the founding of Alpha chapter, to tie alumni and undergraduates in a continuing relationship.
+The Grand Chapter of Phi Sigma Kappa was organized in 1878, five years after the founding of Alpha chapter, to tie alumni and undergraduates into a continuing relationship.
 Charles Sumner Howe, an 1876 initiate, was elected its first Grand President (at the age of 20).
 Phi Sigma Kappa was adopted as the group's official name that same year after four years of debate and the work of seven committees.

 Expansion

 Originally, only one chapter was contemplated by the founders.
-And although the germ of expansion arrived early, its period of gestation consumed 13 years.
+Although the germ of expansion arrived early, its period of gestation consumed 13 years.
 As early as 1875 an inquiry had been received from a group at Maine Agricultural College, and a few years later there was an unexpected letter from the University of New Mexico-but nothing came of either "feeler."
 In 1878, John A. Cutter was inducted into the group, a man destined to have much to do with the preservation of the order's early records and with its expansion beyond the confines of the Massachusetts campus.
-Graduating from Aggie he went on to attend Albany Medical College (which in 1873 had become a unit of Union College), and established a group which became Beta Chapter (1888).
+Graduating from Aggie he went on to attend Albany Medical College (which in 1873 had become a unit of Union College) and established a group that became Beta Chapter (1888).

 Cutter was also instrumental in the establishment of Gamma at Cornell (1889).
 The transition to a national order was accomplished.
-These same early years saw the pin (or badge) adopted essentially as it is today; an induction ritual, which embodied the concept of universal brotherhood and expanded the order's horizons beyond Massachusetts, was written in 1890; the establishment of the Fraternity's magazine, The Signet, and the first chapter out of the Northeast came into being at West Virginia University (1891).
+These same early years saw the pin (or badge) adopted essentially as it is today; an induction ritual, which embodied the concept of universal brotherhood and expanded the order's horizons beyond Massachusetts, was written in 1890; the establishment of the fraternity's magazine, The Signet, and the first chapter out of the Northeast came into being at West Virginia University (1891).

 "Bigness was never one of our ideas," Big Chief Barrett said in later years, admonishing a convention that was getting starry-eyed over dozens of new expansion possibilities.
-And the principle has held; though Phi Sigma Kappa stands high among national orders, size alone has never been a major consideration or goal.
+The principle has held; that though Phi Sigma Kappa stands high among national orders, size alone has never been a major consideration or goal.